envato/react-breakpoints/README.md

 # Observing vs. Consuming `ResizeObserverSize`

-There is an important distinction between the `ResizeObserverSize` you observe and the `ResizeObserverSize` you consume for triggering breakpoints.
+There is an important distinction between the `boxSize` you observe and the `boxSize` you pass to your breakpoints.
 See [Observing vs. Consuming `ResizeObserverSize`](/docs/boxSizes.md) for more information.

 # Server-Side Rendering